MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/beginners/html.md

 ---
-title: "DevTools for beginners: Get started with HTML and the DOM"
+title: Get started with HTML and the DOM
-description: Get Started with HTML and the DOM.
+description: Get started with HTML and the DOM.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual